NLnetLabs/cascade/doc/manual/source/index.rst

 Observability
-   With Cascade you cut out the guesswork. :doc:`review-hooks` offer optional third-party checks of your zone data at two critical
-   stages: verification of the unsigned zone, and of the signed zone.
+   With Cascade you cut out the guesswork. :doc:`review-hooks` offer optional third-party checks at two critical stages: verification of the unsigned zone, and of the signed zone.

 Open-source with professional support services
    NLnet Labs offers `professional support and consultancy services